planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Query
 -----

-Adds query tools to perform selections in layers.
-Queries are expressed using the notation accepted by the `Filtrex <https://github.com/joewalnes/filtrex#expressions>`_ library.
+Adds a query tools to perform selections in layers.
+The tools can be accessed by a Query button on the menu bar.
+Queries are expressed using the notation explained in the :ref:`search_filter_notation` section.

 .. figure:: img/query.png